stealthsoftwareinc/safrn/doc/wiki/design/theory.md

 When running multiple calculations on the same data set (either to compute multiple statistics, or to compute e.g. variance, which requires $`E[X^2]`$ and $`E[X]`$), we can optimize by performing multiple distinct MPC operations on the same payload, or by replacing the payload with a tuple of payloads.
 There's a trade-off here between runtime efficiency and engineering work.

 The comparison protocol works via the map-reduce paradigm to parallelize, giving $`O(1)`$ round complexity.
 The `map` step considers every pair of adjacent elements, selecting those with matching keys.
 The `reduce` step sums the results, requiring no communication.
-These protocols are described in more detail [here](crypto/mapreduce#PSO-compare-step)
+These protocols are described in more detail [here](/doc/wiki/crypto/mapreduce.md#PSO-compare-step)

 It is also possible to implement the compare step via a linear scan.
 This gives some (constant factor) improvement in communication cost, but increases the round complexity form $`O(1)`$ to $`O(n)`$.
-Full details are given here [#68](https://gitlab.stealthsoftwareinc.com/stealth/safrn/-/issues/68).
+We do not implement this variation because of the cost in round complexity.

 ### SQL Join Semantics

-In SAFRN 1.0, we will support the four standard SQL JOIN operations: INNER, OUTER, LEFT, and RIGHT.
+In SAFRN 2.0, we plan to support the four standard SQL JOIN operations: INNER, OUTER, LEFT, and RIGHT.
 However, we do not support arbitrary functions on columns from separate verticals the merged table.
 We allow only two cases:

 - We compute some function on payload columns from only vertical, and sum the result over all rows satisfying the JOIN condition.
 - We compute the dot product of a payload column from the left vertical and a payload column from the right vertical.
 The calculation ignores all rows with a NULL entry in a relevant column, so that only rows from an INNER JOIN are included.
 (NOTE: Implementing arbitrary polynomials across verticals is equivalent to additional pre-processing by data-owners, and could also be supported)